 You Can Do Other Activities and Sing In Cantus

 We know Cantus kids tend to do everything.
 We support that.
 Please just plan well in advance for conflicts with other activities (at the beginning of a season or semester), communicate between the Choir Coordinator and the coach/teacher/director with the conflicting schedule, and work to give fair effort to both the conflicting activity and Cantus.
 We have had many singers successfully negotiate incredibly demanding schedules while singing in Cantus.
-If you have a recurring conflict that will last for more than a few weeks, please contact the Artistic Director, Erika McCauley, before registering for Cantus or participating in the activity (erika dot mccauley at cantusyouthchoirs dot com).
+If you have a recurring conflict that will last for more than a few weeks, please submit an Absence Request, before registering for Cantus or participating in the activity (erika dot mccauley at cantusyouthchoirs dot com).

 Youth and Parent Behavior Expectations